opencodeiiita/Forum-Frontend-Web/README.md

 ## Getting Started
 ### Get the Dependencies
-npm i
+'npm i'
 ### Run the development server:
-npm run dev
+'npm run dev'
-# or
+or
-yarn dev
+'yarn dev'
 Open http://localhost:3000 with your browser to see the result.

 You can start editing the page by modifying pages/index.js.
 The page auto-updates as you edit the file.

 API routes can be accessed on http://localhost:3000/api/hello.
 This endpoint can be edited in pages/api/hello.js.